The project for the radial-engined truck began years ago when Gary Corns bought the beat-up old 1939 Plymouth from a regular customer.

 It sat for over 30 years as they worked on other projects and ruminated over what they should to with it — until one day when Corns senior found an old seaplane in a nearby airplane wrecking yard that still had its Jacobs R-755 radial engine bolted to the front.

 - 757 Cubic Inches – Bore: 5.25″ Stoke: 5″ – 6:1 Compression

 - 300 hp @ 2,200 RPM Full Throttle

 - Th400 automatic Transmission

 - Franklin Quick Change Rear End

-Dropping a 12.4 litre Jacobs R-755 radial aircraft engine into a 1939 Plymouth pickup truck is no small task, but one that was perdfermed by the Corns family of Colorado.
+Dropping a 12.4 liter Jacobs R-755 radial aircraft engine into a 1939 Plymouth pickup truck is no small task, but one that was performed by the Corns family of Colorado.